cnivedit/csv_combiner/README.md

 - Combine multiple CSV files with consistent or shuffled headers
 - Specify output filename and encoding
 - Choose which headers to include in the final output
+- Track original source file of data records

 ---